 Plastic parts can feature various types of holes, each serving specific purposes in design and functionality.
 Here are the primary types of holes commonly found in plastic parts:

-When design through holes, must be ensured proper alignment with corresponding holes in mating parts, and consider the impact on the structural integrity of the part.
+When designing through holes, proper alignment with corresponding holes in mating parts must be ensured, and the impact on the structural integrity of the part.

 2. Blind Hole in Plastic Injection Molding